 - HEP Five Ferris Wheel.
 This was an unplanned stop but since it was just a few mins walk from Umeda, we decided to give it a try.
 HEP Five is actually a shopping mall but it’s more popular because of it’s huge red Ferris wheel with another panoramic view of the city.

 - Osaka Castle is the most beautiful castle we’ve visited in the entire trip and it also carries a lot of history with it.
 It was built by Hideyoshi Toyotomi, who is regarded as Japan’s second “great unifier” after Oda Nobunaga.
-The castle survived a number of destruction (by war and nature), has gone through a number of reconstruction and is now standing beautifully as one of Osaka’s main tourist attraction.
+The castle survived a number of destruction (both by war and nature) and has gone through a number of reconstruction and is now standing beautifully as one of Osaka’s main tourist attraction.

 - Tempozan Giant Ferris Wheel.
 This is another unplanned stop because we missed the Sta.
 Maria Day Cruise by a few minutes.
 Tempozan is actually one of the largest ferris wheels in the world.